Founded: May 17, 1993

 Article VIII - Records, Checks, Contracts, and Funds

 A. Records: The organization shall keep correct and complete records of accounts and shall also keep minutes of the

-authorized by the bylaws to enter into any contract or execute and deliver an instrument in the name of and on behalf of the
+authorized by the bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the

 D. Deposits: All funds of the organization shall be deposited in a timely fashion to the credit of the organization in such

-E. Gifts: The board of directors may accept on behalf of the organization any contribution, gift, bequest or devise for the
+E. Gifts: The Board of Directors may accept on behalf of the organization any contribution, gift, bequest or devise for the

 F. Charity: All monies raised by the club for donation to charities shall be put to a vote of the membership requiring a

 Article IX - Emblem of the Organization